 Garda Vilis has mountainous regions – the village to be raided is in a fertile alpine valley: tall snow-capped mountains nearby providing interesting terrain for aircraft to manoeuvre between, dead ground hindering meson sensor detection etc. Perched mountain lakes with hydro-power dams provide power which also make for nice demolition targets with massive collateral damage potential.

 Mountains providing various choke points for ambushing ATVs.
-I also envisaging low angle meson accelerator detonations near mountain tops, obliterating them as the cruiser weaves thru the ranges.
-This creating massive avalanches +landslides into adjacent valleys.
+I am also envisaging low angle meson accelerator detonations near mountain tops, obliterating them as the cruiser weaves thru the ranges.
+This creates massive avalanches +landslides into adjacent valleys.
 The government is callous about collateral damage to minor communities.